socketsupply/sockets.sh/src/docs/guide-mobile.md

 ```

 You'll need to tell your build script the output location.
 The `ssc` command
-can tell you the platform specific build destination.
+can tell you the platform-specific build destination.
 For example.

 ```
 ./myscript `ssc list-build-target .`